Entrant FAQs

 No. Generators are not permitted in any camping areas.

-No. Under the Terms of Entry, fuel is not permitted onsite.
+No. Under the Terms of Entry, fuel is not permitted on site.
 A fuel depot is available within the venue.

-Yes.
-We have a limited number of oversize camping spaces for trucks, transporters, buses and goosenecks.
-If you do not book one of these sites, your oversize vehicle must be left in the designated area outside the event precinct, as there is not enough space inside.
+If you do not book one of these sites, oversize vehicles must be parked in the designated area outside the event precinct, as space inside the venue is limited.

 Prohibited items include: